HOW TO FIND US

 ‘Not Bad For A Taff’ is part autobiography, part rich collection of recipes.
 Bryan shares stories from his 40 years at the stove before sharing recipes from the 1970s to the present day.
 There are numerous classics, signature dishes and contemporary reinventions that showcase the best of seasonal ingredients.

 Sumptuously photographed and featuring dishes that will excite both the home cook and the professional chef, ‘Not Bad For A Taff’ is a fitting tribute to one of the titans of Welsh gastronomy.

-The book is just published at £25.
-You can order copies from us, signed by the chef, for mail delivery.
-There will be a packing and postage charge of about £4.00.
-Bryan is happy to sign and dedicate your copy if you wish.
+The book is published at £25.
+You can order copies from us, for delivery by Royal Mail.
+If you would like the book as a gift, we’re happy to send direct to the recipient, with a message from you.
+Note, there will be a packing and postage charge of about £4.00.
+Bryan is happy to sign and dedicate books for you.

 Phone us, 01490 440264, or contact us via email@example.com if you’d like one of the first copies.

 2017 Cooking score: 6

 A handsome grey-stone building in lush countryside, this was once the Duke of Westminter’s shooting lodge, but has been in Bryan and Susan Webb’s capable hands since 2002.